Rush B. Lincoln Jr.: Early life

 Lincoln was born in Fort Thomas, Kentucky on December 2, 1910.
 His father, Rush B. Lincoln Sr. was a major general in the United States Army.
-His grandfather was general James Rush Lincoln.
-His sister, J. Virginia Lincoln, was an physicist.
+His grandfather was general James Rush Lincoln who fought in both the American Civil War and the Spanish-American War, as well as trained troops at Iowa State College during World War 1.
+His sister, J. Virginia Lincoln, was a physicist.

 Lincoln later lived in Washington D.C., where he graduated from Western High School and Schad's School.

 United States Army

 Early years

 In 1932, Lincoln graduated at the top of his class at the United States Military Academy.
 He was appointed as a second lieutenant in the Army Corps of Engineers on June 10, 1932.
 In 1935, Lincoln received an M.S. degree in civil engineering from the Massachusetts Institute of Technology.
 His research project was a collaboration with Frank S. Besson Jr. and two other West Point classmates under the supervision of Glennon Gilboy.
-He was promoted to first lieutenant on September 22, 1935 and by 1942 was a lieutenant colonel.
+He was promoted to first lieutenant on September 22, 1935, and by 1942 was a lieutenant colonel.